 Sanders began traveling across the country, cooking along the way, determined to franchise his fried chicken.
 Many of the restaurant owners he met laughed at his signature dress of a starched white shirt, black tie, and white jacket and pants.
 There is a wonderful picture of the Colonel and Dave Thomas both wearing the Colonel’s signature attire.

 By 1964 there were over 600 franchised Kentucky Fried Chicken locations in the U.S., Canada, Mexico, England, and Jamaica.
-At the age of 73, Harland sold most of Kentucky Fried Chicken to John Y. Brown and Jack Massey for two million dollars, retaining Canada for himself and excluding England, Florida, Utah, and Montana that he had already sold to others.
+At the age of 73, Harland sold most of Kentucky Fried Chicken to John Y. Brown and Jack Massey for two million dollars.
+He retained the locations in Canada for himself and excluding England, Florida, Utah, and Montana—because those were already sold to others.

 Sanders continued visiting Kentucky Fried Chicken locations and, as its brand ambassador, filmed many TV commercials and made personal appearances.
-Heublein purchased the company in 1971, and following their acquisition Colonel Sanders began to criticize the company’s products in colorful terms, calling the gravy "god-damned slop” or “wallpaper paste to which sludge has been added” and describing Heublein's executives as "a bunch of booze hounds.”
+Heublein Inc.—at the time an alcohol producer and distributor—purchased the company in 1971 and following their acquisition Colonel Sanders began to criticize the company’s products in colorful terms.
+He called the gravy "god-damned slop” or “wallpaper paste to which sludge has been added” and describing Heublein's executives as "a bunch of boozehounds.”

 Colonel Harland Sanders died in Louisville, Kentucky, in 1980 and his wife Claudia died in 1997.

-Kentucky Fried Chicken continues to be a well-known franchise brand, currently ranking #41 on Entrepreneur's "Franchise 500" list, and with over 500 new locations added within the past year.
+Kentucky Fried Chicken continues to be a well-known franchise brand, currently ranking #41 on Entrepreneur's "Franchise 500" list, and with 4,074 locations worldwide as of 2018.